 Call the Midwife by Jennifer Worth

 In the early 1950s, Jennifer Worth came to London’s grim, poverty-stricken East End to complete her training as a midwife.
 Stories of the quirky nuns and the other young nurse trainees provide hilarious comic relief.
 These memoirs are the basis for the hit BBC series, and the show’s much-praised voiceover narration comes directly from Worth’s clear-eyed, lyrical observations of life at its most tender and most sordid.
-These are the amazing books you really should have read by now.

 Lab Girl by Hope Jahren